Roman Festival

 Children's Activities

-As last year there will be plenty to keep the children happy including mosaic and clay lamp making, learning to become an artisan painter on some wall plaster, as well as ‘archaeological digs’, and being able to dress up as an Ancient Britain or a Roman Soldier.
+As last year there will be plenty to keep the children happy including mosaic and clay lamp making, learning to become an artisan painter on some wall plaster, as well as ‘archaeological digs’, and the chance to dress up as an Ancient Britain or a Roman Soldier.

 Our most popular activity is painting a sword and shield then ‘signing on’ to the Children’s Roman Army!
-A Centurion will put all recruits through their paces assisted by members of visitng legionnaires.
+A Centurion will put all recruits through their paces assisted by members of visiting legionnaires.
+Will your little soldiers have what it takes to join the legion?!

 Picture Credit Charlotte Graham

-Staff and Children from the Roman Museum in Malton are dressed and ready to take part in the 2022 Malton Roman Festival
+Staff and children from the Roman Museum in Malton taking part in Malton Roman Festival

 Roman Interest Groups

-For the ‘grown ups’ there will be a ‘mini Malton Museum’ and displays from Roman interest groups in the region, such as Roman Roads Association, Yorkshire Archaeology & Historical Society, MAP Archaeology as well as the Battle of Stamford Bridge Heritage Society who will be bringing some axes for throwing and Fridaythorpe, Fimber and Wetwang Archaeology Project who will be bringing a magnetometer for you to try.
+For adults, there will be a ‘mini Malton Museum’ and displays from Roman interest groups in the region, including Roman Roads Association, Yorkshire Archaeology & Historical Society, MAP Archaeology as well as the Battle of Stamford Bridge Heritage Society who will be bringing some axes for throwing!

 Other Activities